oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-create-suggestions-when-something-is-hard-to-do/rule.md

 ---

 One of our goals is to make the job of the developer as easy as possible.
 If you have to write a lot of code for something that you think you should not have to do, you should make a suggestion and add it to the relevant page.

-If you have to add a suggestion, make sure that you put the link to that suggestion into the comments of your code.​​
+If you have to add a suggestion, make sure that you put the link to that suggestion into the comments of your code.

 /// &lt;summary&gt;
 /// base class for command implementations